Chia-Network/chia-docs/docs/protocol/networking-protocol.md

 ## Introducer

+Please refer to the [chia seeder documentation](https://docs.chia.net/guides/seeder-user-guide/) for more information on setting up you own chia seeder / introducer and how to have it included in the default chia config.yaml.

 When a new node joins the network, it randomly connects to existing nodes on the network.

 To facilitate this process, a number of introducer nodes will temporarily be run by Chia and other users, which will crawl the network and support one protocol message: get_peers_introducer.
 The introducer will then return a random subset of known recent peers that the calling node will attempt to connect to.